emmacadavra/ci-portfolio1-spc/README.md

 ## **Current Website Features**
 ### **Header**

-The header sits atop the page in a fixed position, for a simple and pleasant user experience.
+The header sits atop the page in a fixed position and a z-index of 1, so that it is always visible for a simple and pleasant user experience.
+The header height is responsive, and the web page has specific scroll-margin-top styling (or padding for Section One and the Form Submission page) to match this height, so that the Header can remain fixed and visible without obscuring any content.

 Within the header, the site title is clearly visible, and there is a navigation bar, which appears in two separate forms depending on the screen size of the user.
 The contrast between the background colour and text colour is AAA rated, as seen on the above Colour Contrast Grid, and responsive CSS design rules have been applied to the header height, depending on screen size.

 Full header at 375px wide: